Spicy Black Bean Soup

 Note

-• Rotel tomatoes are a special blend of tomatoes coked with green chilies.
-It adds another layer of heat to the soup.
-If you prefer your soup to be less spicy, then substituted with crushed tomatoes.
+• Rotel tomatoes are a special blend of canned tomatoes cooked with green chilies.
+It’s an excellent addition if you like an extra punch of zesty heat.
+If you prefer your soup to be less spicy, then substituted with regular crushed tomatoes.